numerai/docs/numerai-tournament/scoring/true-contribution-tc.md

 True Contribution is a measure of your model's contribution to the hedge fund's returns.

-Read this [medium post](https://medium.com/numerai/alien-stock-market-intelligence-numerais-true-contribution-6bc7652bd6ac) for the full background and motivation.&#x20;
+Read this [blog post](https://blog.numer.ai/alien-stock-market-intelligence-numerais-true-contribution) for the full background and motivation.&#x20;

 ## **How is TC computed?**